bpftrace/bpftrace/tests/README.md

 * `NEW_PIDNS`: This will execute the `BEFORE`, the bpftrace (`RUN` or `PROG`), and the `AFTER` commands in a new pid namespace that mounts proc.
 At least one `BEFORE` is required.
+* `SKIP_IF_ENV_HAS`: Skip test case if specified environment variable is found and matches value provided.
+Accepted format is KEY=VALUE.
+Only a single key/value pair per test is accepted.

 If you need to run a test program to probe (eg, uprobe/USDT), you can use the `BEFORE` clause.
 The test scripts will wait for the test program to have a pid.